tovletoglou/dotfiles/README.md

 This is my home folder configuration (dot)files for `bash`, `git`, etc.

-It works on Linux and Windows systems, (tested on Centos, RedHat, Ubuntu, Cygwin, MSYS2).
+It works on Linux and Windows systems, (tested on Centos, RedHat, Ubuntu, MINGW32, MSYS2).

-## What id does
+## What it does
-- Configure bash (really...)
 - Print login info
 - Ignore typos then change directory
 - Keep `.bash_history` fairly clean, without noise